tarunprabhu/kitsune/kitsune/test/README.md

     GPU-centric tapir targets for instance which have to generate code for both host and device).

-  - `tools/`: Tests for Kitsune-specific tools such as `kitmbc`, `kit-config` etc. Each tool will have its own subdirectory.
+  - `tools/`: Tests for Kitsune-specific tools such as `kit-mbc`, `kit-config` etc. Each tool will have its own subdirectory.
+The LLVM subdirectory contains tests of LLVM tools that have been modified with Kitsune-specific features.
+For example, `opt` and `llc` both have been customized with special handling of Kitsune's passes.

   - `transforms/`: Tests for passes whose behavior is not very closely tied to a given tapir target.
 These are typically passes that operate on the host